The Benefits of Doing Planks for Your Abs and Body

 Tips for beginners

-The idea behind “the plank” is to hold this position as long as you can.
-It’s not a particularly easy exercise, but the benefits are incredible.
-If you’re not used to getting a lot of exercise and want to start this routine, you can begin with holding the plank for 10 to 15 seconds.
+The idea behind planks is to hold the position as long as you can.
+The benefits of doing planks are incredible which makes up for their difficulty.
+If you’re not used to exercising often and want to start this routine, start by holding each plank for 10 to 15 seconds.
 If you exercise regularly, you can start with up to two minutes.
-Then you can take a break and do up to five repetitions.
+Then you can take a break and do up to five reps.

-If you’re a beginner, don’t try to break the world record any time soon.
-Remember to increase your time gradually, until you can hold this position for several minutes without a problem.
+If you’re a beginner, don’t try to break any records anytime soon.
+Remember to increase your time steadily, until you can hold this position for several minutes without a problem.

-- Toned glutes: This exercise works the muscles of the buttocks and hamstrings.
-Because of this, it helps tone your glutes and incidentally also helps fight cellulite.
+- Toned glutes: This exercise works your glutes and hamstrings.
+As a result, it helps tone your butt and also helps fight cellulite.

-- Stronger back: The plank works the muscles of your back, shoulders, and neck.
-It’s recommended to prevent future problems in the neck and lower spine.
-It’s also a good way to relax the muscles of your back after heavy lifting.
+- Stronger back: The plank works the muscles in your back, neck, and shoulders.
+It’s great for preventing future problems in your neck and lower spine.
+It’s also a good way to relax your back muscles after heavy lifting.

 - Toned legs: You might feel a slight burning sensation in your legs while doing this exercise.
 Don’t worry – that means you’re doing it right.